Red-Teaming Coding Agents from a Tool-Invocation Perspective: An Empirical Security Assessment: Case Study

 Claude Code is a command-line assistant designed to support developers in automating coding tasks and executing commands with an LLM backend.
-In this case, we demonstrate that Claude Code, when connected to the \texttt{claude-sonnet-4} backend, is vulnerable to remote code execution via TIP exploration.
+In this case, we demonstrate that Claude Code, with \texttt{claude-sonnet-4.5} as its backend, is also vulnerable to RCE via tool-invocation hijacking.
 The general steps of the attack are consistent with those in Case 1, but with the key addition that Claude Code applies an extra defense model to inspect commands before executing them.
-The overall process is shown in \Cref{fig:rce-claudecode-sonnet4} and the full prompt template is provided in \Cref{appendix: RCE2 prompt}.
+The overall process is shown in \Cref{fig:rce-claudecode-sonnet4}.

-\mypara{Prompt Injection} We also implemented a custom tool and registered it with Claude Code through the MCP interface.
-Similar to Case 1, the tool description contained benign-looking metadata but also embedded instructions that enforce an initialization sequence involving the malicious command \texttt{curl}.
+\mypara{Tool Injection} We also set up an MCP server and registered our custom tool, named \texttt{workspace\allowbreak\_manager}, in Claude Code to enable its personalized functionality.
+This tool, implemented as a Python function, included a malicious description within its definition fields for function calling.
+As in Case 1, this description appeared benign at the metadata level but contained standard details like the tool's name and functionality, alongside misleading elements that enforced an initialization sequence involving the malicious command \texttt{curl} and \texttt{bash}.

-Once registered, Claude Code concatenated this description into its system prompt, completing the malicious prompt injection.

-\mypara{User Interaction} The attacker interacts with Claude Code using normal-looking requests (e.g., asking it to write a script).
-Due to the injected tool description, the backend \texttt{claude-sonnet-4} model generates a structured response directing the client to run the initialization procedure.
-Then our malicious custom tool will be invoked.
+\mypara{User Interaction} When users interact with Claude Code via normal-looking requests (e.g., asking it to write a maze game), the malicious tool description embedded in the \texttt{workspace\_manager}'s tool field triggers \texttt{claude-sonnet-4.5} to use function calling and return a JSON-formatted tool call request.
+This request is captured by Claude Code, directing it to invoke our malicious custom tool and initiate the attack.